Addressing the gas kinetics Boltzmann equation with branching-path statistics: Conclusion and perspectives

-If a geometry is present (a possibility not illustrated in this article), it enters \SupprANDY{in }the integral formulation of the Boltzmann equation only through an intersection calculus, between surfaces and ballistic trajectories.
-Otherwise, the boundary conditions in gas kinetics are generally written as integral expressions of the distribution of the outgoing molecules, directly usable in our Monte-Carlo method.
-Th\SupprANDY{at}\ANDY{is} \SupprANDY{makes}\ANDY{leads} the authors \SupprANDY{say,}\ANDY{to state} that taking into account any geometry will bring no difficulty, \SupprANDY{as far as}\ANDY{given that} ballistic trajectories are simple enough -- typically, straight lines.
-If very complex geometries come into play, we will be able to use\SupprANDY{ directly} the expertise of the image synthesis community\ANDY{ directly} \cite{DelaTorre2014}.
+\paragraph{If a geometry is present} (a possibility not illustrated in this article), it enters the integral formulation of the Boltzmann equation only through a calculation of intersections between surfaces and ballistic trajectories.
+In addition, the boundary conditions in gas kinetics are generally written as integral expressions of the distribution of the outgoing molecules, directly usable in our Monte-Carlo method.
+This leads us to state that taking into account any geometry will bring no difficulty, given that ballistic trajectories are simple enough (typically, straight lines).
+If very complex geometries come into play, we will be able to use the expertise of the image synthesis community directly \cite{DelaTorre2014}.